upasadena/interactive-cyoa-tutorial/docs/mechanics/points-and-scores.md

 !!! question "Why negative numbers?"

-    As subtracting is the default behaviour, and there is actually no in-built method of adding, creators have to hack the ICC by using the mathematic rule that subtracting a negative produces a positive.
+    As subtracting is the default behaviour, and there is actually no in-built method of adding, creators have to hack the ICC by using the mathematical rule that subtracting a negative produces a positive.

 ### (TODO) Multiply Points